wpmetabox/docsv2/docs/tutorials/analyze-content-seo-rank-math.md

 No matter if the field is cloneable or not, you can add the custom settings as above.
 It always works.

-## Step 2: Check the results in Rank Math
+## 2. Checking the results in Rank Math

 Before configuring the fields as above, Rank Math just analyze the content in the Content field like this: